 Verse and Prose

-Let's try it out on these lines from Henry VI, Part 2:
+Let's try it out on these lines from Henry VIII:

-Every second syllable is accented, and there are five of these feet, so this is classic iambic pentameter.
-Since these lines have no rhyme scheme ("day" and "sea" don't rhyme), we call it "unrhymed iambic pentameter," which is also known as "blank verse."
+That's some Grade-A iambic pentameter right there.
+Since these lines have no rhyme scheme ("earth" and "it" don't rhyme), we call it "unrhymed iambic pentameter," which is also known as "blank verse."

 Now, how often do you speak in blank verse?
 Probably not that often.
 Nobody speaks that way—it sounds too formal.
 In Shakespeare, it's usually only the nobles who speak in verse—you know, to show how noble they are.
 The lines above come from Queen Katherine, so it makes sense that they are in blank verse.
 She's as high up on the social scale as it gets.

 Now, characters who don't get to speak in verse just plain talk.
 Take the Porter's lines when he's trying to keep everyone out of the palace gates, for example:

 Belong to th' gallows and be hanged, you rogue!

 Is this a place to roar in?—Fetch me a dozen crab-tree